Intimacy

 Impact on Partners

 Delayed ejaculation also affects partners.
 They may fall into self-doubt, thinking "Am I not attractive enough?" or "Is my technique bad?"
 It is important to communicate openly that delayed ejaculation is a physical or psychological issue of the individual, not a reflection of the partner's attractiveness or skill.
+Sharing the problem together is key to preventing deterioration of the relationship.

 Related articles